TumCucTom/CRGS-CSS-person-detection/README.md

 - OpenCV (cv2) for taking in and outputting images
 - Numpy for performing some parsing [(you'll see later)](#output-predictions)
 - Requests so that we can make RESTful calls to roboflow
-- Because we're not cavemen, we'll also put a docstring too
+- Because we're not cave(men/women), we'll also put a docstring too

 ```angular2html
 """Put bounding boxes around people in a room"""